dfrtz/project-defender/README.md

 7. Attempt to load the video stream in a browser by going to:
 `https://<hostname or ip>:<port>/video`

+#### Known Limitations
 - For some reason HTTP traffic appears to fail loading page/serving API calls, until reason is determined HTTPS should always be used.
+- Multiple concurrent connections to audio streams may overflow buffer and degrade playback.
+- Password hashing can leading to slowdown with the initial load of the provided HTML frontend unless the JS scripts are minified into one.

 # Requirements
 - Python3